andridus/erlang_v/README.md

 # erlang_v
-About Erlang External Term Format for V
+Provide a Erlang External Term Format for V